IlnurValiev/Citadels/README.md

 # Citadels

-There is a telegram-bot, where you can play a table-game "Citadels".
+There is a russian Telegram-bot, where you can play a table-game "Citadels".

-Developed by Ilnur.
-February 2021.
+Developed by Ilnur Valiev.
+Match 2021.